 The Nomination and Remuneration Committee, adopted the criteria for determining qualifications, positive attributes and independence of Directors, including Independent Directors, pursuant to the Act and the Rules thereunder.
-The Corporate Governance Policy, inter alia, requires that Non-Executive Directors be drawn from amongst eminent professionals, with experience in business/finance/law/public administration and enterprises.
+The Corporate Governance Policy, inter alia, requires that Non-Executive Directors be drawn from amongst eminent professionals, with experience in business/finance/law/ public administration and enterprises.
 The Board Diversity Policy of your Company requires the Board to have balance of skills, experience and diversity of perspectives appropriate to the Company.
-The skills, expertise and competencies of the Directors as identified by the Board along with the names of directors who have such skills / expertise / competence, are provided in the Report on Corporate Governance in Annexure-2.
+The skills, expertise and competencies of the Directors as identified by the Board along with the names of directors who have such skills / expertise / competence, are provided in the Report on Corporate Governance forming part of the Report and Accounts.
 The Articles of Association of your Company provide that the strength of the Board shall not be fewer than three nor more than fifteen.
-Directors are appointed/re-appointed with the approval of the Members for a period of five years or a shorter duration and as may be determined by the Board from time to time.
-All Directors, other than Independent Directors are liable to retire by rotation, unless otherwise approved by the Members.
+Directors are appointed/reappointed with the approval of the Members for a period of three to five years or a shorter duration, in accordance with retirement guidelines and as may be determined by the Board from time to time.
+All Directors, other than Independent Directors and Managing Director are liable to retire by rotation, unless otherwise approved by the Members.
 One-third of the Directors who are liable to retire by rotation, retire every year and are eligible for re-election.

-Details of the Company's Policy on remuneration of Directors, Key Managerial Personnel and other employees is provided in the Report on Corporate Governance in Annexure-2.
+Details of the Company's Policy on remuneration of Directors, Key Managerial Personnel and other employees is provided in the Report on Corporate Governance forming part of the Report and Accounts.